5.1 1 Basic Function Call Output

 Function Call Stack

 When a function is called, the program needs to keep track of where to return to after the function has finished executing.
-This is typically done using a call stack.
+Think about it: this is typically done using a call stack.
 The call stack is a data structure that stores information about the active functions in a program.

 Each time a function is called, a new stack frame is pushed onto the call stack.
 The stack frame contains information such as: